 The Celebrity Solstice is one of the most beautiful and innovative new large cruise ships launched in the past decade.
 The good news for cruisers is that she was the first of five in a series of ships built for Celebrity Cruises.

 Solstice-Class Ships of Celebrity Cruises

 The Celebrity Solstice was the first in a series of five ships in the very popular Solstice class.
 The other ships have some commonalities and some differences.
-Click on the links below to learn more about the four sister ships of the Celebrity Solstice:
+The four sister ships of the Celebrity Solstice are:

 01 of 06